Alexedani/cs408-final-project/README.md

 - Attempt to solve messages submitted by others
 - Filter through secret messages based off their author, solved status, etc
 - View leaderboard and other stats
-- Provide short tutorials on basic cryptogrophy concepts
+- Have access short tutorials on basic cryptogrophy concepts

 ### Optional features
 These features depend on if there is enough time to implement them